 If we take Houston as an example, then a 300 watt solar panel would generate:

-The maximum amps of a 300 watt solar panel is called Imp (Current at Maximum Power) and is provided on the specification sheet by the manufacturer.
-An average current is 9.5 amps DC for a 300 watt solar panel with Voc 42 volts.
-The equivalent AC appliance current (USA) is about 3 amps.
+The maximum amps of a 300 watt solar panel are called Imp (current at maximum power) and are provided by the manufacturer on the specification sheet.
+An average current is 9.5 amps DC for a 300 watt solar panel with a Voc of 42 volts.
+The equivalent current of an AC appliance (US) is approximately 3 amps.

-The easiest way to find how many amps a 300 watts solar panel can deliver is to read the specification sheet.
-An average value is about 9.5 amps DC.
+The easiest way to know how many amps a 300-watt solar panel can deliver is to read the spec sheet.
+An average value is approximately 9.5 amps DC.

-In terms of AC current, we need to take away inverter losses of at least 10 percent and assume the panel is delivering maximum power.
+In terms of AC current, we must eliminate inverter losses of at least 10 percent and assume the panel is delivering full power.

-If Vmp is 36 volts, then for an AC load in USA we need to reduce the DC current by the difference in the DC/AC voltage.
+If Vmp is 36 volts, then for a US AC load we need to reduce the DC current by the difference in DC/AC voltage.
 A simple equation could be:

-Remember that the inverter efficiency varies according to load and I'm guessing at 90 percent when fully loaded.
+Remember that inverter efficiency varies with load and I'm guessing it's 90 percent when fully loaded.
 However, this also depends on the size of the inverter used.

-At first sight you would think the answer is obviously 300 watts, but it's always best to over-estimate your needs for a couple of reasons.
+At first glance, you'd think the answer is obviously 300 watts, but it's always better to overestimate your needs for a couple of reasons.

-Let's say for example you were running a fridge or freezer.
-It might run quite comfortably in full sunshine as the average refrigerator has a continuous running watts of 40 to 100 watts.
+Let's say, for example, that you were using a fridge or freezer.
+It can operate quite comfortably in full sun, as the average refrigerator runs at 40 to 100 watts continuously.

-However, when the compressor cycles, and the motor starts ups, it draws up to 3 times more power due to the surge current.
+However, when the compressor runs and the motor starts, it consumes up to 3 times more power due to overcurrent.

-The 300 watt solar panel output may not be enough to supply this load, particularly if if the panel isn’t operating at maximum output, which is mostly the case except for 4 or 5 hours around mid-day.
+The 300 watt solar panel output may not be enough to supply this load, especially if the panel is not running at full power, which is usually the case, except for 4-5 hours around noon.

 In that case a battery is essential and would be coupled to the 300 watt solar panels using a solar charge controller.

-The average current produced by a 300 watt solar panel is between 9 and 9.5 amps, so a solar charge controller rated at 10 amps do nicely.
+The average current produced by a 300 watt solar panel is between 9 and 9.5 amps, so a 10 amp solar charge controller works well.

-However, it would be prudent to upgrade to a 30 or even a 60A model in case you want to increase solar capacity later.
+However, it would be wise to upgrade to a 30 or even 60A model in case you want to increase solar capacity later on.

-Most MPPT controllers have an input voltage rating of 60 volts, so a 300 volt solar panel with Voc of between 40 to 44 volts will work.
+Most MPPT controllers have an input voltage rating of 60 volts, so a 300 volt solar panel with Voc between 40 and 44 volts will work.

-A 300 watt solar panel can charge a 12 volt battery and the time it takes depends on the state of discharge of the battery and the level of irradiation at the location of the solar panel.
+A 300 watt solar panel can charge a 12-volt battery and the time it takes depends on the state of discharge of the battery and the level of irradiation at the location of the solar panel.

-With an irradiance of 5 peak sun hours per day a 300 watt solar panel will produce 1500 watt-hours per day.
+With 5 peak hours of sun irradiation per day, a 300-watt solar panel will produce 1,500 watt-hours per day.

-However, it’s very rare for a battery to be full discharged.
-A lead-acid deep cycle battery is normally discharged to 50 percent of it’s total capacity, so a 300 watt solar panel kit would recharge it in less than 2.5 hours.
+However, it is very rare for a battery to be completely discharged.
+A deep-cycle lead-acid battery typically discharges to 50 percent of its full capacity, so a 300-watt solar panel kit would recharge it in less than 2.5 hours.